Justice Department accuses Facebook of discriminating against U.S. workers

 H-1B visas are often used by the technology sector to bring highly skilled foreign guest workers to the United States.
 But critics say the laws governing these visas are lax, and make it too easy to replace U.S. workers with cheaper, foreign labor.

-The lawsuit is the latest example of the Trump administration clashing with Silicon Valley over attempts to restrict immigration for foreign workers.
+The Facebook lawsuit is the latest example of the Trump administration clashing with Silicon Valley over attempts to restrict immigration for foreign workers.
+Trump and Republican lawmakers have also clashed with the company in other areas, such as accusing the platform of stifling conservative voices.

+The Justice and Labor departments have both investigated big tech companies in the past over allegations similar to those against Facebook, but they have rarely brought charges due to loopholes in the law.

+Tech companies and industry groups have pushed back against moves to limit immigration of foreign workers by saying there are not enough American students graduating with science and engineering degrees to meet the demand for filling jobs in areas such as artificial intelligence.

 In June, Trump issued a presidential proclamation that temporarily blocked foreign workers entering on H-1B visas - an attempt the administration then said would open up 525,000 jobs for U.S. workers.

+Among the top 30 H-1B employers are major U.S. firms including Amazon, Microsoft, Walmart, Alphabet’s Google, Apple, and Facebook, according to a report by the Economic Policy Institute (EPI) in May.

+The EPI report said most companies using H1B visas take advantage of program rules in order to legally pay such workers below the local median wage for the jobs they fill.

-Reporting by Sarah N. Lynch; additional reporting by Nandita Bose; Editing by Edward Tobin and Rosalba O’Brien
+Reporting by Sarah N. Lynch and Nandita Bose in Washington and Katie Paul in San Francisco; Editing by Edward Tobin and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.